Sell My Vehicle For Salvage

 How is Salvage Value Calculated?

 The value of a salvage vehicle will be based on a few different factors.
-Firstly, the make and model will give you an initial idea of what the vehicle could be worth.
-However, you need to take into account how old the vehicle is, and what condition the vehicle is in.
-By considering these factors, you will be able to determine whether you could get more money by selling it for salvage, or if it’s too badly damaged for you.
-Our Car Depreciation guide gives more information on the different features that could affect the price of your car.
-Other factors you may want to consider include the fluctuating scrap metal market (how much scrap metal is worth) and the time of year you are trying to sell.
+Firstly, the make and model will give you an initial idea of what it could be worth.
+However, you need to take into account how old the vehicle is, and what condition it’s in.
+By considering these factors, you will be able to determine whether you could8 get more money by selling your car for salvage, or if it’s too badly damaged.
+Our Car Depreciation guide gives more information on the different features that could affect the price of your vehicle.
+Other factors to consider include the fluctuating scrap metal market (how much scrap metal is worth) and the time of year you are trying to sell.

 How Does a Salvage Title Work?

-Salvage vehicles fall into different categories depending on the type of damage the vehicle has sustained.
+Salvage vehicles fall into different categories (known as salvage titles) depending on the type of damage the vehicle has sustained.
 The categories are A, B, S and N. Read below what each category means:

 Category A – Scrap